liong-t/aiap12_group1_sharing/draft2.md

 ```
  <img src="denoise_1.jpg" width="500">[7]

+### h) Decode generated latents

-### h) Finally we will utilize the vae to decode the generated latents and recover the denoised image.
+Finally we will utilize the vae to decode the generated latents and recover the denoised image.

 ```
 # scale and decode the image latents with vae